MACGREGOR, MACMURRAY, MCMURRAY, MCMURREY, MCMURRY, MORAH, MORAY, MORRAH, MORRAY, MORROW, MURE, MURRAH, MURRAY, MURREF, MURRIE, MURROW, SUTHERLAND

 Research Findings Group 1:01 >>>

-Progenitor of this family is recognised as Archibald de Moravia- b1250c-d1315 circa of Peebles Shire & Selkirk Shire.
-Signed Ragman Roll 1296.
+Progenitor of this family is recognized as Archibald de Moravia b1250c-d1315 circa of Peebles Shire & Selkirk Shire Scotland.
+He signed the Ragman Roll 1296.
 "Statute of Rageman" possible son of Malcolm de Moravia- Sherrif of Perthshire during this era.
-An Archibald de Moravia & Roger de Moravia were also related Bishops of Moray.
+Archibald de Moravia and Roger de Moravia were also related Bishops of Moray.

 Sutherland Clan DNA Project HERE